PROBUS CANADA CONSTITUTION (2020)

-PROBUS is a local, national, and international association of retired people who come together in non-political, non-sectarian, non-profit, autonomous clubs which provide regular opportunities for members to meet others in similar circumstances, with similar levels of interest, make new friends, and maintain and expand their interests.
+PROBUS is a local, national, and international association of retired people who come together in nonpolitical, non-sectarian, non-profit, autonomous clubs that provide regular opportunities for members to meet others in similar circumstances, with similar levels of interest, make new friends, and maintain and expand their interests.

 I. NAME AND OBJECT OF THE SOCIETY

-In the event of dissolution of the Society all assets remaining following the discharge of all liabilities of the Society shall be donated to the Rotary Foundation Endowment Fund of Rotary International.
+- In the event of the dissolution of the Society, all assets remaining following the discharge of all liabilities of the Society shall be donated to the Rotary Foundation Endowment Fund of Rotary International.

-The Society shall be managed by a Board of Directors, hereinafter referred to as lithe Board" consisting of thirteen (13) Past Presidents of member PROBUS Clubs to be elected by a staggered system whereby four are elected annually for a term of three years and may be eligible for election to a second term.
-(See PROBUS Canada Bylaw # 5 and #6 for process and geographic areas)
+The Society shall be managed by a Board of Directors; hereinafter referred to as lithe Board" consisting of thirteen (13) Past Presidents of member PROBUS Clubs to be elected by a staggered system whereby four are elected annually for a term of three years and may be eligible for election to a second term.
+(See Bylaw # 5 and #6 for process and geographic areas)

-- The Executive shall review and, if appropriate, approve appointments proposed by the President, for referral to the Board, of non-Executive Officers who are deemed to be essential to the effective operation of the Society.
-(See PROBUS Canada Bylaw #7-2)
+- The Executive shall review and, if appropriate, approve appointments proposed by the President, for a referral to the Board, of non-Executive Officers who are deemed to be essential to the effective operation of the Society.
+(See Bylaw #7-2)

-Duties of Executive Officers are as prescribed in PROBUS Canada Bylaw No. 8.
+- Duties of Executive Officers are as prescribed in Bylaw No. 8.

 V. MEETINGS OF THE BOARD

-There shall be at least one meeting quarterly at the call of the President or the Secretary. (see PROBUS Canada Bylaw #9)
+- There shall be at least one meeting quarterly at the call of the President or the Secretary. (see Bylaw #9)

-There shall be an Annual Meeting of the Board held in April, or, upon approval of the Board, in May, of each year at such place in Canada as may be determined by the Executive.
-(See PROBUS Canada Bylaw #10)
+- There shall be an Annual Meeting of the Board held in April, or, upon approval of the Board, in May, of each year at such place in Canada as may be determined by the Executive.
+(See Bylaw #10)

 VI.
 AMENDMENT OF THE CONSTITUTION

-A proposed amendment must be approved by at least two-thirds of the Board membership, and by at least two-thirds of the PROBUS Clubs responding, in accordance with PROBUS Canada Bylaw No. 13.
+- A proposed amendment must be approved by at least two-thirds of the Board membership, and by at least two-thirds of the PROBUS Clubs responding, following Bylaw No. 13.